Go SLO, Live Minimal

-At SLO active, we have created a Sustainable product lifecycle, focusing on a circular approach to swimwear, considering everything from slow fashion mindset to material using Yulex Pure.
-As well as concentrating on the ethical manufacturing process.
+At SLO active, we have created a sustainable product lifecycle, focusing on a circular approach to swimwear, considering everything from slow fashion mindset to material using Yulex Pure.
+As well as concentrating on the ethical fashion manufacturing process.
 Read about our Sustainable & Product Lifecycle.

 We want to share how we Go SLO, Live Minimally, buying better, not more.

 An interview with our CEO, Janaya, by Molly Hood

 Why did you decide to start a Slow Fashion based brand?
 What was your inspiration & background?